franklinharvey/NOAA-NetCDF-Radiation/Radiation+NetCDF+Conversion.md

                     check=True
                 outLine = ",".join(line.split())
                 output_file.write(outLine + '\n')

 input_file.close()
 output_file.close()
 ```

 I'll try to summarize the above snippet:

 I open the .dat file and I create a .csv file to write to.
-I iterate through each line and check to see if I'm on a line before line 4 (python line reades are zero-based) because I know all the headers are in lines 0-3.
+I iterate through each line and check to see if I'm on a line before line 4 (python line reads are zero-based) because I know all the headers are in lines 0-3.
 The operation "line.split()" returns everything delimited by any whitespace, so this gets each word from the header.
 I then check for every header and set its flag to "true."
 If I've gone through the header lines I then check to see if I've already written my headers (this is what the check variable looks for).
 If I haven't, I write them (essentially only headers that have been found will be written).
 Then I split the remaining data by whitespace, delimit it by commas, and write it out.

 With not much more work, you can use this script to iterate through all DAT files and write out accordingly.
 However, a CSV file is not our goal, NetCDF is.

 ## Converting CSV to NetCDF

 A quick google search reveals that there are endless ways to do this, but I've decided to use xarray and pandas.
 My workflow was to make a dataframe from each CSV and then use that dataframe to export out to a NetCDF file.
 I chose this method because of how flexible a dataframe is.
-For instance, a dataframe could contain all the data from a testing location (even with the changing headers) or even all the readiation data in total.
+For instance, a dataframe could contain all the data from a testing location (even with the changing headers) or even all the radiation data in total.
 Here is what I did:

 ```python